List of phylogenetics software

 This list of phylogenetics software is a compilation of computational phylogenetics software used to produce phylogenetic trees.
 Such tools are commonly used in comparative genomics, cladistics, and bioinformatics.
-Methods for estimating phylogenies include neighbor-joining, maximum parsimony (also simply referred to as parsimony), UPGMA, Bayesian phylogenetic inference, maximum likelihood and distance matrix methods.
+Methods for estimating phylogenies include neighbor-joining, maximum parsimony (also simply referred to as parsimony), unweighted pair group method with arithmetic mean (UPGMA), Bayesian phylogenetic inference, maximum likelihood, and distance matrix methods.